Bringing Together over 100 Businesses & World Leading Experts in Biofilm Research

 - Excellence in science: a core team of biofilm scientists and engineers as research and technology translators leveraging >£40M of existing research funding, £26M from BBSRC, Innovate UK and the Hartree Centre, as well as university and industry support.

-- A community of over 40 UK Universities/Research Institutions and >100 companies engaged in biofilm research, control and exploitation.
+- A community of 63 UK Universities/Research Institutions and >100 companies engaged in biofilm research, control and exploitation.

 - Access to Proof of Concept (POC) calls aligned with the NBIC strategy, available for academics and companies to undertake initial exploration of translational research topics, all with professional management of knowledge and intellectual assets.